MayankHack-arch/Developed-tools/Art-gallery-project/readme.txt

     Filter displayed artworks based on selected artists.
     Responsive design suitable for various screen sizes.
     Navigation button to return to the home page.
+    It is made only with HTML, CSS, JavaScript and Web-Api.

 <b>Getting Started</b>